-At the founding of our great nation, large old growth trees, such as the long leaf heart pine, were an abundant resource found in the vast virgin timberlands of our original colonies.
-With maturity taking 300 to 500 years, these old growth trees were a necessary resource providing strength and longevity when used in building projects across our expanding nation.
-Many long leaf forests were totally decimated as the nation continued to expand and grow following the Civil War and Reconstruction.
+In the mid-18th century when the United States was being birthed, large old growth trees were an abundant resource in the virgin timberlands of our original colonies.
+As our nation expanded, these old growth trees were a necessary resource.
+With maturity taking 300 to 500 years, their strength and longevity were impressive as building materials.
+Many longleaf pine forests were totally decimated as the nation continued to expand and grow following the Civil War and Reconstruction.
 Finally, towards the turn of the 19th century, steel became widely available for building projects.
-Today, longleaf pine trees can be found in private and public timberland forest, however, the trees have not reached their full maturity, and would require another several hundred years to match the forest lands of our founding ancestors.
+Today, longleaf pine trees can be found in private and public timberland forests, however, the trees have not reached their full maturity and would require another several hundred years to match the forests of our founding ancestors.